carbon-language/carbon-lang/docs/design/code_and_name_organization.md

     -   If the source was not an interface, then no further changes are needed.

--   If the library scope differs:
+-   If the library path differs:

     -   If the destination is an interface, then no further code changes need to be made.
 However, build dependencies may need to be updated to ensure